 A lot depends on whether you're staying with the same employer, or contracted to the same company, or whether the new contract is with a completely different organisation.

-If you're self-employed, the situation changes somewhat, and specialist lenders are often a better bet.
+Can you get mortgage with new job if you're self-employed?
+Being self-employed means the situation changes somewhat, and specialist lenders are often a better bet.
 If you've got a solid trading history and want to borrow based on a new contract, they'll still look over the last two or three years to make a risk assessment.

 Mortgage lenders can be cagey about lending to applicants in a new job because they are obliged to lend responsibly, according to UK regulations.